Well Performance Tab

 The advantage of this approach becomes evident when modeling the impact of constraints.
 When calculating the production of a constrained well at a given point in time, the factors intervening are the cumulative production and the constraint itself: the potential rate is deduced from the cumulative production, and is eventually curtailed by the limit imposed by the constraint.
 This results in an actual rate, which is added to the cumulative production for the next step.
 The exact time at which a given cumulative production or rate is attained is therefore one of the results of the calculation, and cannot be considered as one of the inputs, on penalty of making the calculation unnecessarily complex.

 Group: Wells may be added to Well Groups using this pane, either by including them in an existing group (selected from the dropdown list on the left) or by creating it with the Create button.
-When a group is selected the data is no longer editable in this tab but can be accessed via the corresponding Wells Group node (use the Edit this group Edit this group link).
+When a group is selected the data is no longer editable in this tab but can be accessed via the corresponding Wells Group node (use the Edit this group link).
 Conversely, use the Detach button to remove the well from the group and edit its details in this tab.

 Primary-